sfackler/rust-postgres/README.md

 let updates = stmt.update([&1i32 as &ToSql, & &"biz" as &ToSql]);
 println!("{} rows were updated", updates);
 ```
 `query` returns an iterator over the rows returned from the database.
-Fields of
+The
-each row in the result can be accessed either by their indicies or their column
+fields in a row can be accessed either by their indices or their column names.
-names.
 Unlike statement parameters, result columns are zero-indexed.
 ```rust
 let stmt = conn.prepare("SELECT bar, baz FROM foo");
 for row in stmt.query([]) {